 Task-based: “You do good work consistently” means “You are reliable.”
 “I enjoy working with you” means “I trust you.”

-Relationship-based: “I’ve seen who you at deep level, I’ve shared personal time with you over meals and drinks, I know others well who trust you” means “I trust you.”
+Relationship-based: “I’ve seen who you are at a deep level, I’ve shared personal time with you over meals and drinks, and I know others well who trust you” means “I trust you.”